AudioKit/AudioKit/Developer/README.md

 * Fixing a bug in AudioKit
 * Extending some AudioKit functionality

-## Extending AudioKit

-An example of creating a node outside of AudioKit.

-### For both iOS and macOS
+## iOSDevelopment and macOSDevelopment

+This project provides a small sample app to test code in as well as providing access to a development playground.

 Use the iOS project if you need to target iOS either on a real device or a simulated one.
 Or use the macOS project if you need to target macOS or just prefer the speed of working directly with your OS.

+## Extending AudioKit (For both iOS and macOS)

+An example of creating a node outside of AudioKit.

 ### Using the AudioKit Framework or Using AudioKit Source code directly